spikedoanz/tensor-tic-tac-toe/README.md

 # Tensor Tic Tac Toe

-Fully parallel implementation of TicTacToe win condition verifier
+Fully parallel and generalized implementation of a 2D TicTacToe win condition verifier

 ---

 ## Spec

 n: dimension of board (n,n)
-> ( might do 3d for fun lol )
->
-> ( nd would require fully generalized conv kernel, which i don't have)

 k: length of line required to win